COMP2150-24s1/level-design-assessment-bryanzhang1113/README.md

 ### 1.3.
 Challenge
 What are the main challenges?
 How have you designed and balanced these challenges to control the difficulty curve and keep the player in the flow channel?
+- Section 1
+In section 1
+- Section 2
+- Section 3
+navigating through platforms while avoiding enemies and obstacles finding the switch to activate the door
+- Keys
+I have placed each key in a specific location of each section that requires the player to explore further and think outside the box

 ### 1.4.
 Exploration
 How does your level design facilitate autonomy and invite the player to explore?
 How do your aesthetic and layout choices create distinct and memorable spaces and/or places?